yugr/Lalambda/21/talk.md

 # Creating new checkers: instrumentation

 The "instrumentation" part:
-  * develop new ways to detect more errors from the same spec more efficiently
+  * for an existing spec, develop new ways to detect more errors more efficiently
   * e.g. there were many buffer overflow checkers before [Asan](https://clang.llvm.org/docs/AddressSanitizer.html) but too slow or with limited coverage

 ---